magento/knowledge-base/src/faq/general/support-tools-overview.md

 We’ve set up key dashboards and alerts to aid you in understanding when your site is reaching critical storage and Apdex levels (users' satisfaction with applications and services response time).
 This can help you take action before you notice slow response times or an outage.
 You will be able to troubleshoot the alerts with the articles provided in our support knowledge base.
 Click [Managed alerts for Adobe Commerce](https://support.magento.com/hc/en-us/articles/360045806832-Managed-alerts-for-Magento-Commerce) to learn more about managed alerts.

-<h2 id="site-wide-analysis-tool">Site-Wide Analysis Tool - get recommendations to improve stability/performance based on site scan</h2>
+<h2 id="site-wide-analysis-tool">Site-Wide Analysis Tool - get performance recommendations based on site scan</h2>

 Site-Wide Analysis Tool is a SaaS (software as a service) application that performs end-to-end 'point-in-time' site analysis.
 All tool-related customer site information is collected on predetermined schedules from every three hours to once a day.
 This means that SWAT is constantly analyzing customer site data for Findings.